-The following year, just a few streets away a water main ruptured on Oregon Street, flooding nearby homes.
+The following year, just a few streets away a water main ruptured on Idaho Street, flooding nearby homes.
 So far, the city has paid $241,646 to settle claims and lawsuits to residents whose homes and property were damaged.

 North Park homeowner Erin Hatch first heard what sounded like rapids.

 “All of a sudden we heard water rushing outside our bedroom window like it was a river,” said Hatch, remembering the October 2018 flood.
 “When I went to the back of the house there was about three feet of water in my backyard.
 The damages in my basement were pretty considerable.
 All of my possessions down there were submerged.”

 Hatch told NBC 7 that cleaning up from the flood was just the beginning.
 He waited more than 6 months for the city to settle his claim.